GE Aerospace

 First Rotation

 I was the hardware owner for the low pressure turbine on an advanced combat engine.
 Along with other engineers on the program, I helped take the LPT to a successful PDR, and helped the interfacing hardware owners achieve their requirements.
-While on this rotation, I also created and advanced sealing component to decrease leakage when compared to legacy methods.
+While on this rotation, I also created and advanced sealing component to decrease leakage when compared to legacy methods, for which I was lead inventor on US patent #20250146419.

 Second Rotation